 For instance, you can create different libraries for Client A Instagram Daily Motivation, Client A Facebook How-to videos, Client B Blog Posts, Client B Witty Quotes, etc

-We have created a step-by-step process on how to work with content libraries.
+We have created a step-by-step process on how to work with content libraries at our knowledge base.